dibbo-roy/heart_bae/README.md

 The developer would like to thank the YouTuber who inspired this project, as well as the creators of the libraries used in the project, including jQuery and Animate.css.

 ## License
-Heart_bae is licensed under the The Universal License.
+Heart_bae is licensed under the The Unlicense.
 You are free to use, modify, and distribute this project as you see fit.
 Please see the LICENSE file for more details